Today’s topic is going to be the first part in a series of basically how to do childcare market research from scratch.

 - What does your tuition look like?

 And I like to do this first not to get you discouraged.
-But when I’m leveraging this data that’s really going to point me in the right direction, of not just how much marketing that I need to do, but it’s going to help me refine the message and help me find some of the areas that I can kind of break through the noise.
+But when I’m leveraging this data that’s really going to point me in the right direction, of not just how much marketing that I need to do, but it’s going to help me refine the message and help me find some of the areas that I can kind of breakthrough the noise.

-So list out all of your competitors, map them out (so you know where they are visual).
-And then from there, put together something on Google Sheets, where you’re listing out all the generic information and start getting all of that specific information that you can get largely and often coming from calling them.
+So list out all of your competitors, and map them out (so you know where they are visual).
+And then from there, put together something on Google Sheets, where you’re listing out all the generic information and start getting all of that specific information that you can get large and often coming from calling them.

 When calling, you just have to be open about it.
 Obviously, when you talk to these businesses, they will try and get your contact information.
-Just tell them that you’re doing some research.
+Just tell them that you’re doing some childcare market research.
 If you fumble, it’s going to get to be a little bit awkward.
 If you want to have someone else do it, that’s an actual parent—if you’re not a parent—I would have them do it as well.
-But I want you to have all that information so that you have all of that handy.
+But I want you to have all that information so that you have all that handy.

 So if I were opening up a new childcare center, and getting ready to start the whole marketing process, step one with a new business is always to do the competitive research first.
 So I get that so I can kind of start to see where I stand where I can fit in and where I can differentiate.

 Often, you end up finding things that you might have not thought to be true.
 So for example, if I was calling these different competitive childcare centers, I may find that not one of the centers, including the big franchise brands, is above $1,000 a month.
 You might have been thinking well, you were going to price this at $1500 a month but for some reason, everyone is under $1,000 a month.
 Now, that’s not to say that you can’t price at $1500 a month.
-But I would be a little bit more inquisitive about why every single, competing for childcare center under that thousand dollar a month threshold.
+But I would be a little bit more inquisitive about why every single, competing childcare center is under that thousand dollar a month threshold.